-In November 2015 Quercus Gallery held a solo show of Matt Waite’s work, showcasing exclusive new pieces and a collection of tableware.
-To view his most recent pieces click here.
+In November 2015 Quercus Gallery held a solo show of Matt Waite’s ceramics, showcasing exclusive new pieces and a collection of tableware.
+View exhibition.

 Matt Waite worked in potteries in Bath and in the Hebrides throughout the 1990’s until 2001, when he set up his present workshop at Stowford Farm, near Trowbridge in Wiltshire.
 Quercus Gallery has been exhibiting Matt’s work since the opening of the gallery in 2013 and holds a changing stock of his work all year round.
 Please contact the gallery if you are interested in viewing the newest arrivals.